segmentio/parquet-go/README.md

 go get github.com/segmentio/parquet-go
 ```

-Go 1.17 is required to use the package, but some APIs and optimizations are only
+Go 1.18 or later is required to use the package.
+As a backward-compatibility
-supported when building with Go 1.18 or later.
+mechanism, the package can also be built with Go 1.17, in which case the APIs
+based on Generics are disabled.

 ### Compatibility Guarantees